I’m at a curious, free place in my life.

 The oppression of my guilt became so bad that I began to regret the gift of salvation – to become bitter towards it.
 It didn’t feel like freedom at all, it felt like chains.
 I actually envied my “unsaved” friends who could go through a freaking drive-thru without all of the miserable self-flagellation.

-I felt like I’d been dealt a bait and switch – I thought I was getting a life where my sins were absolved, where they’d been washed away – so why the hell did it feel like they were rubber and I was glue and no matter how hard I threw them they just bounced back and stuck to my soul?
+I felt like I’d been dealt a bait and switch – I thought I was getting a life where my sins were absolved, where they’d been washed away – so why the hell did it feel like they were rubber and I was glue and no matter how hard I threw them they just bounced back?

 I spiraled down into a pretty deep depression that I didn’t have the guts to share with anybody.
 I nearly lost my faith altogether.
 In hindsight I realize this mentality was, partly, because of the spiritually abusive environment of my church.